mystaff/sentry-native/README.md

   <br />
 </p>

+# Time Doctor Fork of Sentry-Native

+- This contains Git Submodules.
+Clone with `git clone --recurse-submodules git@github.com:mystaff/sentry-native.git`
+- Make sure the latest version of CMake is installed

 # Official Sentry SDK for C/C++ <!-- omit in toc -->

 The _Sentry Native SDK_ is an error and crash reporting client for native